cappelnord/life-codes-runtime/Readme.md

 All other files are considerd family definition scripts.
 Their file names carry no further meaning (except that they are executed in alphanumerical order).
 Family definitions are explained below.

 ### Order of Loading Operations
+At startup all this will happen in sequence:
+* The `scripts` folder is read and scripts are sorted for their different stages.
+* All scripts starting with `on_init` are executed (in alphabetical order).
+* The server is booted.
+* The `LCAudioMixer` is instantiated, base SynthDefs are loaded.
+* All audio samples are loaded.
+* All scripts starting with `on_load` are executed (in alphabetical order).
+* All other scripts are executed (expecting that these contain `LCFamilyDef`s)
+* All domain functions are evaluated
+* `on_init` is executed for all domains and families.
+* Families and blocks are indexes, inheritance is pre-processed and the block spec JSON file is written.
+* The interaction layer is started (along with all OSC responders)

 ## Family, Context, Command and Block Lifecycle Functions
 Defining functions of the various stages in the lifecycle of a family, context, command and block is bringing Life Codes to life!